Project Management Success Stories

 Opened in November 2012, the Connections Housing development located in Downtown San Diego’s historic World Trade Center building is an innovative, integrated homeless service and residential community center.
-Hughes Marino CM was selected to assist the developer’s internal staff with managing the challenging construction process, and our team proved instrumental in setting expectations and keeping the project on track.
+Hughes Marino was selected to assist the developer’s internal staff with managing the challenging construction process, and our team proved instrumental in setting expectations and keeping the project on track.

 We provided construction management services including schedule monitoring, site inspections, establishment and monitoring of the project budget, change order review and negotiations as well as monitoring of RFIs, submittals and general contractor buy-outs.
 Our thorough change order review process allowed us to identify over $300,000 worth of erroneous charges to the owner and ultimately remove them from the project’s costs.